MetOffice/CMEW/doc/source/user_guide/prerequisites_spice.rst

 * A valid SPICE user account.
 * Network access to the |CMEW| GitHub repository (via SSH or HTTPS).

-If GitHub access is restricted on your host, you may need to use a proxy or clone from a machine with access and copy the repository to SPICE.

 1.2.
 Git Installed
 ^^^^^^^^^^^^^^^^^^